Puff pastry blueberry turnovers make a quick and easy dessert treat - they're ready to enjoy in less than an hour!

 - Sprinkle the tops with turbinado sugar and slice a vent into each turnover.

 - Transfer turnovers to parchment lined baking sheet.
-Bake for 19-22 minutes, or until turnovers are golden brown.
+Bake for about 19-22 minutes, or until turnovers are golden brown.

 Equipment Recommendations